KikodaCode/kikoda-cdk-constructs/API.md

 - *Type:* <a href="#@kikoda/cdk-constructs.GenerateWebConfigProps">GenerateWebConfigProps</a>

-Specify options for gernerating a web config from base and stage level configs.
+Specify options for generating a web config from base and stage level configs.

-Must
-enable `generateWebConfig`
+Must enable `generateWebConfig`.

 ---